minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-political science perspectives on money in politics, with a focus on the causal relationship between campaign contributions and the representatives' voting decisions. @research-design presents the research design, details the reasoning behind analysing environmental legislation and the methane pollution roll-call votes in particular, and presents the hypotheses regarding the effect of contribution on voting decisions. @data presents the data types and processing for the analysis and @models presents the models used. @results reports the
+political science perspectives on money in politics, with a focus on the causal relationship between campaign contributions and the representatives' voting decisions. @research-design presents the research design, details the reasoning behind analyzing environmental legislation and the methane pollution roll-call votes in particular, and presents the hypotheses regarding the effect of contribution on voting decisions. @data presents the data types and processing for the analysis and @models presents the models used. @results reports the